On this Day

 Today's Highlights in History

-On April 21, 1838, John Muir, the Scottish-born naturalist considered the father of the environmental movement, was born.
-Following his death on Dec.
-24, 1914, his obituary appeared in The Times.
-(Go to obit)
+On June 21, 1905, Jean-Paul Sartre, the French existientialist philosopher and writer, was born.
+Following his death on April 15, 1980, his obituary appeared in The Times.
+(Go to obit.
+Other Birthdays)

-On April 21, 1877, Harper's Weekly featured a cartoon about federal troop withdrawals from Alaska and the South.
+On June 21, 1879, Harper's Weekly featured a cartoon about the presidential election of 1880.
 (See the cartoon and read an explanation.)

 Reference: The New York Times

 1498 - Emperor Maximillian expells Jews Nurenberg, Bavaria.